AteroConfigs/Steak-Hax/README.md

 # Catch-21 Download

 Download [Link](https://github.com/TDC0471/Catch-21/tree/Catch-21-v1)

-Press the big green download
+Then Press the big green download

 ## Setup
 To Setup press WINDOWKEY+R and paste %appdata%/.minecraft in there and then go to the verisons folder and move the Catch-21 file there.